History of the Jews in Syria: Aleppo

+The Jewish community in Aleppo was located in a northern quarter with two synagogues, both dating to the 5th or 6th century, with one renovated in the Middle Ages.
+A nearby site outside the northern gate, the "Sanctuary of Vows" (Mashhad al-Du'ā'), was a place of pilgrimage shared by Jews, Christians, and Muslims, associated with the cenotaph of an unspecified prophet.

 Maimonides, in his letter to the rabbis of Lunel, speaks of Aleppo as being the only community in Syria where some Torah learning survived, though the effort devoted to it was in his opinion less than impressive.

 Benjamin of Tudela visited Aleppo in 1173, where he found a Jewish community of 1,500 (or on another reading 5,000) souls with three noteworthy rabbis attending to their spiritual needs: Moses Alconstantini, Israel, and Seth.
 Petaִhiah of Regensburg was there between 1170 and 1180, and Alִharizi fifty years later.
 The former calls the citadel the palace of King Nour-ed-din, and says that there were 1,500 Jews in Aleppo, of whom the chief men were Rabbis Moses Alconstantini, Israel, and Seth.
 Yehuda Alharizi, author of the Taִhkemoni has much to say in praise of the Aleppo Jews.
 In 1195 the leading Jew was Joseph ben Judah, who had migrated from the Maghreb by way of Egypt, where he was the friend of Maimonides, who wrote for him the Guide for the Perplexed.
 Other men of learning were Azariah and his brother Samuel Nissim, the king's physician Eleazer, Jeshua, Jachin Hananiah, and Joseph ben ִHisdai.
 Although he respected them far more than their Damascene counterparts, Alharizi thought little of the Aleppo poets, of whom he mentions Moses Daniel and a certain Joseph; the best was Joseph ben Tsemah, who had good qualities but wrote bad verse.
 Their piety must have been extreme, for Eleazer is held up to scorn for having traveled on the Sabbath, although at the sultan's command.
 Alharizi died in Aleppo and was buried there.

 In 1260 the Mongols conquered Aleppo, and massacred many of the inhabitants, but many of the Jews took refuge in the synagogue and were saved.
 In 1401 the Jewish quarter was pillaged, with the rest of the city, by Tamerlane; and a Jewish saint died there after a fast of seven months.

+Homs

+Jews reportedly participated in the defense of Homs against a Byzantine reconquest.

+Daraa

+In the 7th century, Daraa (then Adhri'at) was home to a significant rabbinic Jewish community.
+According to two Muslim sources (whose reliability is uncertain and which are not corroborated by any Jewish account), the Jewish tribes of Banu Qaynuqa and Banu Nadir settled in Daraa after being expelled from Medina by Muhammad.